acidburn0zzz/orgs-docs/roles-and-privileges.md

 The user who creates the Organization is automatically set up as an Owner.
-An Owner is the highest level of privilege in the Organization and can manage any and all aspects of the Organization..
+An Owner is the highest level of privilege in the Organization and can manage any and all aspects of the Organization.

 An Owner is the **only Role** that can: